markahedlund/New-York-Times-Covid-19-GIS/README.md

  The script I used to convert the data is above as convertGit.py.
 This script gets county center locations and the field layout for output from the shapefile in template.zip, also above.

+ I've been changing the script to calculate some new fields.
+I'll post the updated script soon.